 Motion isolation is important with any mattress, but it’s acutely important when one partner is (1) active in their sleep and/or (2) is a huge fan of getting up for a midnight snack.
 Usually, all-foam beds are quite good at limiting motion transfer and Leesa is no different.

 As you can see above, the water moves, but not much; the bed does a good job of absorbing and isolating the movement.
 This is basically the LSA200 foam and memory foam working in tandem to deaden cross-mattress motion.
+We even bounce around on the bed and hardly any of that motion travels through the bed—impressive stuff.

 We can see why Leesa is so popular; it’s a quality bed that doesn’t overcomplicate things.
 You don’t have any special bells and whistles, no cooling textiles, no coils, and nothing to turn off the average consumer.
 We like it for myriad reasons, but probably the most impressive thing is that it’s a jack of all trades.
 It’s a good bed.